 Join us: Yorkshire Wildlife Trust

-Yorkshire Wildlife Trust is re-introducing traditional grazing at your local nature reserve, Burton Leonard Lime Quarries.
+Yorkshire Wildlife Trust re-introduced traditional grazing at your local nature reserve, Burton Leonard Lime Quarries.
 Designated a Site of Special Scientific Interest in 1958, the reserve is a disused magnesian limestone quarry (also known as Mickle Hill Quarry), which supports species-rich limestone grassland, awash with colour in the summer months, and valuable limestone scrub.

 Two banks of limestone grassland are remnants from before Mickle Hill was quarried, with younger grassland having developed in the quarry base after quarrying ceased.
 The older grasslands developed within the context of a traditional sheep grazing regime, similar to that which the Trust is now going to re-introduce.
 Amongst the fantastic array of lime-loving plants found here are rockrose, purple-flowered and wonderfully scented thyme, delicate white burnet saxifrage, aromatic wild basil, pyramidal orchid, twayblade and the small spiky carline thistle.
 Rarities include squinancywort, yellowwort and rare spring sedge.
 In the absence of sheep-grazing, however, the grasslands have become dominated in places by ash and hawthorn saplings, and by burnet rose.
 The latter plant, though interesting in its own right, takes over large patches of ground, out-competing other species.
 The Trust has been managing the banks for years by cutting and raking.
 However, this is not having the desired effect of controlling the woody species.
 Grazing with the Trust’s Hebridean sheep in winter should keep the growth of scrub in the grasslands in check, making them more species-rich.